Supplier account management: what are the impacts on cash flow?

 What is a supplier debt?

 Supplier debts correspond to the obligation for a company to pay its suppliers.
-It is the outstanding balance on a contract established between a company and a supplier, which presents the amount for a number of products or services that remain unpaid.
-The company will receive an invoice on which this amount will appear, which it will be obliged to pay within a timeframe previously agreed upon with the supplier.
-Suppliers may grant various payment terms to companies, giving them a bit more time to have sufficient funds to make this disbursement.
-All these contracted debts will be grouped under liabilities in the financial statements.
+It is the existing balance on a contract established between a company and a supplier, representing the amount for a certain number of products or services still unpaid.
+The company will receive an invoice showing this amount that it will be obligated to pay within a timeframe pre-established with the supplier.
+Suppliers may grant payment terms that are longer or shorter to companies, thus providing them with additional time to have enough funds to make this disbursement.
+All of these contracted debts will be grouped under liabilities in the accounting balance sheet.

-Supplier debts are often used to finance the company and represent an important financial resource (due to the fact that they have not yet been disbursed).
+Supplier debts are frequently used to finance the company and represent an important financial resource (since they have not yet been paid).

-It is important to always monitor the evolution of these supplier debts to avoid significant mismatches with cash flow.
-This monitoring would result in decisions relating to payment due dates, for example, in order to optimize cash flow effectively.
+It is important to always monitor the evolution of these supplier debts to avoid significant discrepancies relative to cash flow.
+This monitoring would lead to decisions regarding payment deadlines, for instance, to better optimize cash flow.

 Their impact on cash flow

-As we have mentioned, supplier debts influence the company's cash flow and represent a significant financial resource.
-Nowadays, many companies seek to lengthen their payment terms to have this financial resource available for as long as possible.
+As we have mentioned, supplier debts influence a company’s cash flow and represent a significant financial resource.
+Today, many companies seek to extend their payment terms to have this financial resource available for as long as possible.

-High supplier debts can translate into both a high level of trust from business partners towards the company in question and a decrease in the need for working capital.
+High supplier debts can reflect not only a high level of trust from business partners towards the company in question but also a reduction in the need for working capital.

-The working capital requirement (or WCR) is an indicator that represents a company's short-term financing needs.
-It is the necessary amount for businesses to cover their current expenses while awaiting payment from their clients.
+The need for working capital (or NWC) is an indicator representing a company's short-term financing needs.
+It is the amount needed for companies to cover their current expenses while awaiting payment from their customers.

-The WCR reflects the financial autonomy of the company: if a company can finance its charges before receiving payment from its clients, it is financially autonomous.
+The NWC reflects the financial autonomy of the company: if a company is capable of financing its expenses before receiving payment from its customers, then it is financially autonomous.

-Working capital requirement = Receivables + Inventories - Debts (all non-financial debts)
+Need for working capital = Receivables + Stocks - Debts (all non-financial debts)

-Working capital requirement = Operating uses - Operating resources
+Need for working capital = Operating uses - Operating resources

 We can interpret three possible results:

-• The WCR is positive: Operating uses exceed operating resources.
-This means that the company has a financing need for some of its uses.
-It will have to finance them through its working capital or through its financial debts.
+The NWC is positive: Operating uses are greater than operating resources.
+This means that the company has a need for financing for some of its uses.
+It will have to finance them with its working capital or through its financial debts.

-• The WCR is zero: Operating uses are covered by operating resources.
-The company has no financing need but does not have any financial surplus.
+The NWC is zero: Operating uses are covered by operating resources.
+The company does not have a financing need but also has no financial surplus.

-• The WCR is negative: Operating uses are entirely covered by operating resources.
-The company has no financial need and will even generate a surplus that will increase the net cash flow balance.
+The NWC is negative: Operating uses are fully covered by operating resources.
+The company has no financial need and will even generate a surplus that will increase the balance of its net cash flow.

-How could accounts payable management optimize the WCR?
+How could accounts payable management optimize the NWC?

-Most of the time, when a company experiences a positive WCR, it is when its established payment terms with suppliers are shorter than its payment terms with clients: it has to disburse money that it has not yet received.
+Most of the time, when a company has a positive NWC, it is when its payment terms established with its suppliers are shorter than its payment terms with its customers: it must disburse money that it has not yet received.

-In the opposite situation, when the WCR is negative, it is said that companies have resources in working capital.
-This means that the payment terms with suppliers are longer than those with clients.
-This is often the case in the retail sector, where clients pay upfront.
+In the opposite situation, when the NWC is negative, it is said that companies have resources in working capital.
+This means that the payment terms with suppliers are longer than those with customers.
+This is often the case in the retail sector, where customers pay cash.

-To optimize the WCR, it is possible to better manage accounts payable.
-For example, it is possible to:
+In order to optimize the NWC, it is feasible to better manage accounts payable.
+It is possible, for instance, to:

-• Negotiate payment terms with suppliers.
-This would give the company sufficient margin to generate value before making any payment.
+Negotiate the payment terms established with suppliers.
+This would allow the company to have enough leeway to generate value before making any payment.

-• Select suppliers with the shortest delivery times.
-It is important that the company’s activity can continue and intensify to generate maximum value while waiting to pay suppliers.
+Select suppliers whose delivery terms are the shortest.
+It is important that the company’s activities can continue and intensify to generate maximum value while awaiting to pay suppliers.

-• Optimize order placements: ensure that not all orders are placed simultaneously to avoid being overwhelmed with supplier invoices.
+Optimize order placements: ensure not to place all orders at once to avoid being overwhelmed by supplier invoices.

-The working capital requirement can be significantly optimized through good accounts payable management within the company, the objective always being to ensure the company’s financial health in the short, medium, and long term.
+The need for working capital can be significantly optimized through good accounts payable management within the company, the goal being to ensure the financial health of the company in the short, medium, and long term.

 The risks of ineffective accounts payable management